PolusAI/tools/README.md

 ### How to install

+the workflow builder is written and tested for Python 3.x {x = 9, 10, 11}.

 Use you prefered method to create a new environment then :

 with pip: `pip install .`